24th February 2026

 A key advantage of AI in industrial production is its scalability.
 Successful pilot projects can easily be extended to other production lines and locations.
 Artificial intelligence in production grows with the company's requirements and can be integrated step by step into the entire production process.

-We receive your data securely via digital interfaces and support you with sensor upgrades if required.
+aiomatic receives your data securely via digital interfaces and supports you with sensor retrofitting if required.

-Your data is visualized and analyzed in real time on our dashboard.
+Your data is visualized and analyzed in real time on the aiomatic dashboard.

 Predictive maintenance: